rs-develop/ForIocCrawler/README.md

 Upgrade using pip3:<br>
 `pip3 install forioccrawler -U`

+## Main Commands

+The forioccrawler has three main commands:
+- parse - Subcommand for parsing files and directories
+- config - Subcommand for showing the content of the default pattern and whitelist file
+- version - Subcommand for showing the program version

-## Quick Start
+## Quick Start Guide for parsing

 Simple run over a file.
 The output of the results will printed to *stdout*.<br>
-`forioccrawler evil.exe`
+`forioccrawler parse evil.exe`

-For show matches only, you have to use the *format* argument and the match keyword.<br>
+Print matches only.
+Specify the column.
+Available columns are: [file, ioc, match, offset].
+On default all columns are printed.<br>
-`forioccrawler file.txt --format match`
+`forioccrawler parse file.txt -c match`

-You can also add more *format* options if you like.
-Its also possible to mix them up.
-The following command outputs the match and the offset of the match in the file<br>
+It is also possible to ajust the columns to your needs.<br>
-`forioccrawler evil.exe --format match offset`
+`forioccrawler parse evil.exe -c match offset`

-To search only for urls, you can use the *sections* arguments.
+To search only for urls, you can use the *type* argument.
 Multiple options are allowed.<br>
-`forioccrawler iocs.txt --sections url`
+`forioccrawler parse iocs.txt --type url` `forioccrawler parse iocs.txt --t url`

 Print the matches on stdout and write them to file.<br>
-`forioccrawler iocs.txt --format ioc match offset -o output_file.csv`
+`forioccrawler parse iocs.txt --columns ioc match -o output_file.csv` `forioccrawler parse iocs.txt -c ioc match -o output_file.csv`

-All mentioned arguments are usable with huge directories or mount points with a lot of files using the forensics mode.<br>
+All mentioned arguments can also be used with directories or mount points.
+For better processing overview the forensic mode can be used.<br>
-`forioccrawler /mnt/server_image --format ioc match offset --mode forensics -o output_file.csv`
+`forioccrawler parse /mnt/server_image -c ioc match offset --mode forensics -o output_file.csv`

+Enable whitelisting (Default whitelist).<br>
+`forioccrawler parse /mnt/server_image --whitelist`

-Set a individual pattern and whitelist file:<br>
+Set a individual pattern and/or whitelist file.<br>
+`forioccrawler parse /home/user/Downloads --load-whitelist myWhitelist.ini --load-pattern mypattern.ini`
-`forioccrawler /home/user/Downloads -w mywhitelist.ini -p mypattern.ini`
+`forioccrawler parse /home/user/Downloads --load-pattern mypattern.ini`

-To enable whitelisting use the `-e` argument.<br>
-`forioccrawler iocs.txt -e`
+`forioccrawler parse /home/user/Downloads --load-whitelist myWhitelist.ini`

-For processing large files you can use the verbose flag to check the crawler status:<br>
+For processing large files, you can use the forensics mode and the verbose flag to check the status of the crawler.<br>
-`forioccrawler large.txt -e -v`
+`forioccrawler parse large.txt -m forensics -v -o out.txt`

 ## Program modes